-Peer review is a required process whereby doctors evaluate the quality of their colleagues' work in order to ensure that prevailing standards of care are being met (see Table 1).
+Peer review is a required process whereby doctors evaluate the quality of their colleagues' work in order to ensure that prevailing standards of care are being met.
 Medical peer review occurs at medical staff departmental meetings presided over by the Chief of the department.
 The Chiefs review the cases that are referred to them by the quality/risk management staff and determine the merits of further review at the medical staff department meeting.
 Cases reviewed may be completely resolved and not require further action or referred to the Multi-Specialty Peer Review Committee for further review or to the Medical Executive Committee for action.
 Results of quality review and peer review activities are made available to the medical department chiefs for the purpose of review and consideration for medical staff reappointment.
 The credentialing and privileging process involves a series of activities designed to collect, verify, and evaluate data relevant to a practitioner's professional performance.
-These activities serve as the foundation for objective, evidence-based decisions regarding
+These activities serve as the foundation for objective, evidence-based decisions regarding appointment to membership on the medical staff, and recommendations for renewed privileges.